 The Faculty of Economics becomes integrated in the Palatine Joseph University of Technology and Economics

-The Karl Marx University of Economic Science is established
+The Karl Marx University of Economic Sciences is established

 In the flurry of events of the 1956 Revolution